 About the time the last glacier left Connecticut the First People were making their way across the land bridge from Asia to North America.
 They moved south and began to fan out across the continent, moving ever eastward until they reached the Atlantic.
 They arrived in New England 5,000 to 10,000 years ago.

 By the time Europeans arrived the natives had a long history, a settled way of life and pressure from neighbors.
 Vernon was Podunk territory, crisscrossed by trails used for travel, trading and hunting.

-The Podunks had their primary villages along the Connecticut River where they spent summers and had expensive corn fields.
+The Podunks had their primary villages along the Connecticut River where they spent summers and had extensive corn fields.
 In the winter they moved inland to places like Vernon to hunt and fish.
 Vernon was heavily wooded for game and the cold streams of the Tankerhoosen and Hockanum Rivers provided good fishing.
 Shenipsit Lake was a favorite winter campground and was shared with neighboring tribes.

 Early maps show a major trail crossing Vernon from southeast to northwest.
-It crossed the Tankerhoosen at Talcottville and then followed the ridge line separating the Hockanum and Tankerhoosen River watersheds to Tolland, and on to their village at Stafford Springs; generally the path of today's Route 30.
+It crossed the Tankerhoosen at Talcottville and then followed the ridge line separating the Hockanum and Tankerhoosen River watersheds to Tolland, and on to the village at Stafford Springs; generally the path of today's Route 30.

-This was a good route as the land rises gently from the Hockanum River to the hills of Tolland as the ridge line was dry and firm.
+This was a good route as the land rises gently from the Hockanum River to the hills of Tolland so the ridge line was dry and firm.
 From the top of Meetinghouse Hill travelers had a view back over the Connecticut River Valley, perhaps a reason for choosing this path.
 What might the Indians have named this spot?
 This path may have been used for thousands of years to travel from northeast Connecticut and Massachusetts to the Connecticut River.